SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 Selenium are merging was detailed by Simon Stewart, the creator of WebDriver, in a joint email to the WebDriver and Selenium community on August 6, 2009.

     "Why are the projects merging?
-Partly because webdriver addresses some shortcomings in selenium (by being able to bypass the JS sandbox, for example.
-And we've got a gorgeous API), partly because selenium addresses some shortcomings in webdriver (such as supporting a broader range of browsers) and partly because the main selenium contributors and I felt that it was the best way to offer users the best possible framework."
+Partly because WebDriver addresses some shortcomings in selenium (by being able to bypass the JS sandbox, for example.
+And we've got a gorgeous API), partly because selenium addresses some shortcomings in WebDriver (such as supporting a broader range of browsers) and partly because the main selenium contributors and I felt that it was the best way to offer users the best possible framework."